-SMOKY MOUNTAIN GUIDE BOOK & MAP
+SMOKY MOUNTAINS GUIDE BOOK & MAP

 Here are some excellent guidebooks and maps to help in preparation for your trip to the Smoky Mountain National Park.

-WHERE TO STAY IN SMOKY MOUNTAIN
+WHERE TO STAY IN SMOKY MOUNTAINS

 First of all, you need to decide what area of Smoky Mountains you intend to visit.